Borislav Mikelić: Krajina Prime Minister

 Mikelić returned to prominence in the political scene in 1994, when he was elected Prime Minister of the Serbian Republic of Krajina.
 As Prime Minister, Mikelić promoted economic, monetary and judicial ties with the Republic of Serbia (Belgrade), supported the idea of unification with Republika Srpska (the "United Serb Republic"), and was leading Krajina towards eventual unification with Serbia and Montenegro, with Belgrade's backing.
-This was undermined, however, in early 1995 when the Z4 Plan was presented before the economic integration had got going, and Croatia decided not to renew the UNPROFOR mandate.
-Milan Martić, President of RSK, and Milan Babić, RSK Foreign Minister, declared that they would not consider Z4 until the mandate was renewed.
-Mikelić regarded them as committing a major error in appearing to be obstinate, though he himself accepted Z4 only as a basis for negotiation, as it offered autonomy only to 11 municipalities, which formed less than half of the RSK's territory.
+This was undermined, however, in early 1995 when the Z-4 Plan was presented before the economic integration had got going, and Croatia decided not to renew the UNPROFOR mandate.
+Milan Martić, President of RSK, and Milan Babić, RSK Foreign Minister, declared that they would not consider Z-4 until the mandate was renewed.
+Mikelić regarded them as committing a major error in appearing to be obstinate, though he himself accepted Z-4 only as a basis for negotiation, as it offered autonomy only to 11 municipalities, which formed less than half of the RSK's territory.
 Mikelić was dismissed in June 1995.

-Milan Martić, RSK President, claimed at one government meeting in early 1995 that Milošević had called him and backed his rejection of Z4.
+Milan Martić, RSK President, claimed at one government meeting in early 1995 that Milošević had called him and backed his rejection of Z-4.
 Mikelić thought this odd, as Milošević had been encouraging his economic agreements with Croatia, which were intended to lead to gradual reintegration.
 At a meeting with him shortly after this, Mikelić asked Milošević if what Martić had said was true.
 Milošević denied it vigorously, and Mikelić believes him to have been telling the truth, given Milošević's role in encouraging reintegration in 1994.

+Death

+Mikelić died on 12 May 2018 at the age of 79 in Belgrade, Serbia.